-Giant hepatic venous malformations (also known as giant hepatic hemangiomas) are relatively uncommon non-neoplastic vascular lesions of the liver, which can be strikingly large and mimic tumors.
+Giant hepatic hemangiomas, also known as giant hepatic venous malformations, are relatively uncommon non-neoplastic vascular lesions of the liver, which can be strikingly large and mimic tumors.

 Gilbert syndrome is a hereditary condition which can result in jaundice.

-It is results in intermittent unconjugated hyperbilirubinemia in the absence of hepatocellular disease or hemolysis.
-Uridine diphosphate-glucuronyl transferase activity is reduced resulting in indirect hyperbili...
+It results in intermittent unconjugated hyperbilirubinemia in the absence of hepatocellular disease or hemolysis.
+Uridine diphosphate-glucuronyl transferase activity is reduced resulting in indirect hyperbilirub...

 Glisson's capsule is the external fibrous layer that envelops liver lobules.